ujjwalguptaofficial/fortjs-doc/docs/tutorial/view-engine.md

 Title: "View Engine"
 ---

-By default fortjs provides [eshtml](https://github.com/ujjwalguptaofficial/eshtml) as view engine.
-But any view engine like - handlebar, ejs, mustache etc can be used.

 In order to create a view engine - You need to create a class which will implement class `ViewEngine` from "fortjs".

 e.g - Let's see how we can use mustache as view engine.
 You can download the code for below example here - https://github.com/ujjwalguptaofficial/fortjs/tree/master/example/mustache